-One key aspect of few-shot experiments is investigating the domain shift's effect between the meta-train and meta-test datasets on the meta-learning algorithm.
-For instance, one can observe that the domain gap between the meta-train and meta-test classes of miniImageNet is larger than that of CUB in a word-net hierarchy \citep{miller1995wordnet}.
-Thus, meta-learning on miniImageNet is more challenging than the CUB dataset.
-Hence, we also address the cross-domain scenario in our experimental setup.
-The cross-domain experiment enables us to study the effect of domain shift on our proposed method, although our method was originally developed for single-domain classification.

-Following the scenarios provided by state-of-the-art works \citep{chen2019closer}, we conduct \emph{mini-ImageNet$\rightarrow$CUB} and \emph{Omniglot$\rightarrow$EMNIST} cross-domain experiments.
-For the \emph{mini-ImageNet$\rightarrow$CUB} experiment, all of the $100$ classes of mini-ImageNet are used as meta-train set, while 50 meta-validation and 50 meta-test classes are sampled from CUB.
-For \emph{Omniglot$\rightarrow$EMNIST} experiment, we follow the setting proposed by Dong and Xing \citep{dong2018domain}, where the non-Latin characters of Omniglot dataset are used as the meta-train classes and the EMNIST dataset \citep{cohen2017emnist} that contains 10-digits and upper and lower case alphabets in English, is used for our meta-validation and meta-test classes.
-In total, the meta-train set consists of 1597 classes from the Omniglot dataset, while the 62 classes of EMNIST are split into 31 classes for meta-validation and 31 classes for meta-test sets.
+One crucial element of meta-learning involves analyzing the impact of domain shift between the meta-training and meta-testing datasets on the meta-learning algorithms.
+An example would be the noticeable difference in domain gap between the meta-training and meta-testing categories of miniImageNet compared to CUB within the word-net hierarchy \citep{miller1995wordnet}.
+Consequently, the task of meta-learning on miniImageNet poses greater challenges compared to the CUB dataset.
+Thus, our experimental setup also delves into cross-domain scenarios.
+Through the cross-domain experiment, we aim to explore how domain shift influences our proposed approach, despite its original design for single-domain classification.
+Similar to \citep{chen2019closer}, we carry out cross-domain experiments such as \emph{mini-ImageNet$\rightarrow$CUB} and \emph{Omniglot$\rightarrow$EMNIST}.
+In the \emph{mini-ImageNet$\rightarrow$CUB} experiment, all 100 classes from mini-ImageNet are utilized as the meta-training set, with 50 meta-validation and 50 meta-testing classes randomly selected from CUB.
+As for the \emph{Omniglot$\rightarrow$EMNIST} experiment, we adopt the framework proposed by Dong and Xing \citep{dong2018domain}, where the non-Latin characters from the Omniglot dataset serve as the meta-training classes, and the EMNIST dataset \citep{cohen2017emnist}, containing 10 digits and upper and lower case English alphabets, is allocated for meta-validation and meta-testing classes.
+The meta-training set comprises a total of 1597 classes from the Omniglot dataset, while the 62 EMNIST classes are divided into 31 for meta-validation and 31 for meta-testing sets.